OpenRoberta/openroberta-lab/Docker/_README.txt

 For the two services two different networks are created (inspect the output of "docker network ls"), IP ranges are separated (inspect the output of "docker network inspect ora1_default" resp "docker network inspect ora2_default")

+Note: when the container terminate, the message "... exited with code 130" is no error, but signals termination with CTRL-C

 4.3 RUNNING A TEST SETUP
   cd $GITREPO/Docker
   docker-compose -p test -f dc-testserver.yml up &